valokardin/creamlinux/README.md

 CreamApi clone for Linux.

 ## Support
-This should work for any linux native steam title that doesn't block LD_PRELOAD.
-Not all games will however be visible in the popup.
-Read [Advanced](https://github.com/20PercentRendered/creamlinux#advanced) if this is the case.
+This should work for any linux native steam title that doesn't block LD_PRELOAD, except unity games.

 ## Tested games
  - Hearts Of Iron IV